openaicellular/RANFusion/README.md

 - **Realistic RAN Simulation:** Experience accurate modeling of 5G network elements and protocols.
 - **Customizable Scenarios:** Easily configure different network scenarios, including urban, suburban, and rural environments.
 - **Performance Metrics:** Gain insights with a range of metrics like throughput, latency, and packet loss.
-- **Extensive Documentation:** Comprehensive guides and examples to get you started.

 ## Getting Started